-Pulmonary research is a primary focus of the division, and fellows have protected time dedicated to scholarly activity.
+With a rich history of scholarly activity, the fellows are each afforded protected research time for career scaffolding.
 Flexibility is an important aspect of the fellowship research program.
-We support a wide variety of scholarly activity in both our clinician educator and physician scientist tracks.
+We believe that your scholarly project should support your career trajectory and provide a wide variety of scholarly activity in our clinician educator, quality improvement and physician scientist tracks.
 All fellows, regardless of training pathway, receive at least 6 months of protected time for research over the course of their fellowship, and up to 12 months of research time can be provided based on merits of the project and availability of funding.
 The Division shares a T32 training grant and a Rare Lung Disease Fellowship with Pulmonary Biology at Cincinnati Children’s, both of which are available to fellows.

 Some highlights include: